Brinyte E18 Pheme Review: 1200 Lumen EDC Flashlight with Magnetic Tail & IP68

 The Brinyte E18 Pheme has a total of 4 different brightness levels (35, 115, 450 and 1,200 lumens) and a 5 lumen moonlight mode.

 It is interesting that the Pheme also has a memory mode that remembers every brightness level (apart from the moonlight).
 Usually, other manufacturers leave out the turbo as well as the moonlight.
-Here, however, the E18 Pheme from Brinyte immediately jumps to maximum brightness - if it was last activated.
+Here, however, the E18 Pheme from Brinyte immediately jumps to maximum brightness â if it was last activated.

 The power button shows the battery charge level using its own, centrally mounted LED.

-Also really cool: the magnetic rear of the Brinyte, which you can use to attach the lamp to many metal surfaces.
+Also really cool: the magnetic tail of the Brinyte, which you can use to attach the lamp to many metal surfaces.
 The magnet is not necessarily the strongest I have tested, but it holds the E18 Pheme firmly enough.
 You definitely don't have to worry about the little one falling off at the first gust of wind.

 Special Features